-The Sport England strategy for sport "Uniting the Movement" outlines an ambitious 10-year vision to transform lives and communities through sport and physical activity.
-This strategy is different not just because it is a vision for the next 10 years, but also as it sets out how publicly funded sport needs to change as a sector and an ecosystem, so that we can give people the opportunities they need now and in the future.
-Essentially, it seeks to tackle the inequalities we see in sport and physical activity.
+The Sport England strategy for sport "Uniting the Movement" outlines a 10-year vision to transform lives and communities through sport and physical activity.
+This strategy is ambitious in its core aims as it sets out how publicly funded sport needs to change as a sector and develop as an ecosystem, so that we can give people the opportunities they need both now and in the future.
+Essentially, it seeks to tackle the inequalities we see in sport and physical activity in terms of access for particular groups in what is not a level 'playing field'.
 Providing opportunities to people and communities that have traditionally been left behind, and helping to remove the barriers to physical activity, has never been more important.
 We continue to contribute to this broader strategy and the opportunities for growth, reach and both organisational learning and development.

-While our 2022-27 application was viewed positively by Sport England the level of future funding is not guaranteed and there is a need to demonstrate increased self-reliance and to develop and diversify our income streams.
-Developing products and services for a broader audience and expanding our reach into new markets are key to diversifying our income streams.
+While our 2022-27 application was viewed most positively by Sport England and we received the maximum amount of grant funding we were eligible to apply for, the level of future funding is not guaranteed and there is a need to demonstrate increased self-reliance and to develop our income streams.
 The Board hope that continued Sport England support will accelerate the progress in delivering our sporting and business objectives.